-Since the spring, millions of people have using Zoom, one of the best video chat apps and video calling software solutions during the pandemic.
+Since the spring, millions of people have used Zoom, one of the best video chat apps and video calling software solutions during the pandemic.
 But Zoom privacy and security issues have led some users to seek out other apps.

 - The best free Zoom backgrounds